ahmadmdabit/RepoAIfy/README.md

 **Step 6: Review the Results**
 *   The **Status Bar** at the bottom will update from "Processing..." to "Processing Complete." or an error message.
 *   Navigate to the specified output directory (e.g., `src/RepoAIfyApp/bin/Debug/net9.0-windows/ai-output`) to find your generated `.md` file(s).
+*   The new **Markdown Output** tab will automatically display the rendered content of the generated files.

 <details>
 <summary><b>Advanced: Using the Console Application</b></summary>